 You can call us with any concerns on 0208 654 5333 or email firstname.lastname@example.org

-At the Woodside Academy we aim to make sure all our pupils stay safe in school, at home, in the community and online.
+At Woodside Primary school we aim to make sure all our pupils stay safe in school, at home, in the community and online.
 We have a duty of care and the right to take reasonable actions to safeguard the welfare of all pupils.
 We are here to keep young people safe and secure and to promote their personal safety and wellbeing.

 If you have a concern that a child is being harmed, is at risk of harm, or you receive a disclosure (intentionally or unintentionally) you must contact one of the designated safeguarding leads as quickly as possible.
 You will find the names of these members of staff at the top of this page.